 It turns out that current habitat maps are outdated: what is really exciting is that a good number of the meadows upstream of Oxford have been under restoration (or recreation) in Natural England’s Agri-Environment schemes for a couple of decades and may not have been surveyed since their restoration began.
 Our surveys show that a significant number now qualify as species-rich Biodiversity Action Plan Habitats.
 This means that, between Eynsham and Port Meadow at least, only a few pieces of the wildflower meadow jigsaw still need to be filled.

-The Mawle family, who farm at South Leigh, own the meadows that run up to Pinkhill Lock from Long Mead.
-They have done an amazing job in restoring these meadows from a monoculture of grass to wildflower meadows, by making hay and grazing the aftermath over the last 18 years.
-For about fifteen years, nothing much seemed to change, but then suddenly they burst into flower and now they even support rare species such as adder’s tongue fern and the narrow-leaved water dropwort, of which only a few plants remain in Oxfordshire.
+The Mawle family who own the meadows that run up to Pinkhill Lock have done an amazing job in restoring these meadows from a monoculture of grass to wildflower meadows, by making hay and grazing the aftermath over the last 18 years.
+Now they even support rare species such as adder’s tongue fern and the narrow-leaved water dropwort, of which only a few plants remain in Oxfordshire.

 At the other end of the network, Christ Church College is restoring its meadows in the centre of Oxford next week, using seed from Long Mead.
 Last Monday, the Long Mead team, together with Professor Stephen Harris, the Curator of Oxford University’s Herbaria, spent the morning doing a botanical survey and taking soil samples.
 In two weeks time, Graham Podbery (whose grandparents owned Middle Farm where the Eynsham Post Office now stands), will cut four acres of hay from Long Mead.
 He will load it into a trailer, with the hay still green and the seed still fresh, and take it in several journeys by tractor through the post lock-down traffic into Oxford to spread on Christ Church meadows.
 He will then roll the hay to ensure the seed makes good contact with its new home.
 After that, Christ Church’s longhorn cattle with be let on to do the rest.